 The membership of technical school boards and apprenticeship committees was a point of contention at the conference, while the role of apprenticeship committees and payment for committees' expenses were discussed.
-The Apprenticeship Conference minutes made note of discussion on the amount of time ap-

-1914 - Education Act and manual instructors with trade qualifications, apprentice quotas and unemployment concerns.
+The Apprenticeship Conference minutes made note of discussion on the amount of time apprentices should spend at technical schools, correspondence classes for country apprentices, the issue of the unequal salaries of technical instructors with degrees and manual instructors with trade qualifications, apprentice quotas and unemployment concerns.
 There was considerable discussion about the responsibilities of the state and the employer for funding and training.
 This centred on payments of fees for apprentice training in technical schools.
 Whether, and by how much, "Apprenticeships should be the whole function of the State" was discussed.
 Finally, forty-seven proposals were discussed to improve the "Apprenticeship Problem" (Murray, 2001, p.
 18).

 Amendments to the 1923 Act had occurred in 1927 but by the early 1930s there were still demands for change.
 Concerns about a lack of skilled labour in New Zealand continued to appear in newspapers throughout the early 1930s.
-Apprenticeship problems were highlighted in the Ellesmere Guardian (28 August, 1934), which raised concerns about the breadth of training, the 1923 - The Apprentices Act guestion of technical schools and the importance of trade vacancies bequestion of technical schools and the importance of trade vacancies being filled by young New Zealanders.
+Apprenticeship problems were highlighted in the Ellesmere Guardian (28 August, 1934), which raised concerns about the breadth of training, the question of technical schools and the importance of trade vacancies being filled by young New Zealanders.
 Employer petitions were presented to the government at the end of 1934.
 In "Urgent problem.
 Training of youths.
 Work of skilled trades.
 Few apprentices" (1934), concerns were raised at the lack of apprentices.
 Employers stated that the length of the apprenticeship term (five years) was too long and that apprentices should be apprenticed to the trade rather than the employer.
 Similarly, in "Work for youth - Government censured" (1935), the government was criticised for having made it impossible for employers to keep apprentices.